brainstormforce/wp-spectra/readme.txt

 == Changelog ==

+= 1.22.3 =
+* Improvement: Static CSS Optimized by loading block specific CSS on a Page.

 = 1.22.2 =
 * Fix: Advanced Columns - Column not stacking on tablet & mobile devices.
 * Fix: Table of Contents - Showing default title instead of saved one.